Composites Explained: The four reinforcement fibers

 Fast forward to more recent years, composites have certainly come a long way – and with the birth of resin in the 1900s, technology has further advanced to a point where composites are used widely in industrial and recreational applications.
 Fiber reinforced polymers (FRP) made using the pultrusion process, have proven to be a popular material of choice and are today used in a variety of applications from fence posts to Formula1 racing car components.

 Pultron is equipped to work with any fiber to meet the needs of customers and, has found glass to be the most popular based on price and performance.

 Common pultrusion fibers

 The four main fibers used in fiber-reinforced polymers are glass (GFRP), carbon (CFRP), aramid (AFRP) and basalt (BFRP).
 Each is unique in its features and uses.

-Aramid fiber is an organic polymer produced by spinning a solid fibre from a liquid chemical blend.
-Recognised by its commercial names, Kevlar®, Twaron® and Nomex® it is commonly spun into large threads and woven.
+Aramid fiber is an organic polymer produced by spinning a solid fiber from a liquid chemical blend.
+Recognized by its commercial names, Kevlar®, Twaron® and Nomex® it is commonly spun into large threads and woven.

 Pros: Good tensile strength and modulus.
 Aramid is lightweight with excellent heat resistance.
 It has excellent ballistic and impact resistance.

 Cons: It is expensive to produce, so only suitable for a few specific applications.

 Used for: Fireproof suits, bulletproof vests, ropes, cables, and protective gear.
 Racing suits evolved over the years from using asbestos to aramid.